databand-ai/databand_templates/DataFrames/README.md

 ## [Overview](#overview)
-Our Python Tracking template allows you to query data from your database, extract the data as a Pandas DataFrame, and track metadata and statistics right in Databand.
+Our DataFrame Tracking template allows you to query data from your database, extract the data as a Pandas DataFrame, and track metadata and statistics right in Databand.
+This method will also work wtih Spark DataFrames.

 ## [Scope of Observability](#scope_of_observability)
 These are the metrics that will be collected out of the box.
 Users can additional metrics with minimal changes.